Henkel Logo

 The debut logo consisted of three equal parts:

 The central element was the text.
-The word “Henkel” was executed in elongated, elongated upward letters of the grotesque type.
-The size of their lines exactly matched the width of the oval frame.
-The main background was a green rectangle resembling a label.
+The word “Henkel” was executed in elongated, upward-stretched letters of a grotesque font.
+Their size precisely matched the width of the oval frame.
+The primary background was a green rectangle reminiscent of a label.

 1950 – 1954